junjiemars/.emacs.d/story.md

 Any ```Shell```, copy environment variables, and on any platforms.

-Don't tell me [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell), that is a poor implementation: slow, unstable.
+Don't tell me [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell), that is a poor implementation: unstable and slow.

 The shell spec locate in ```(emacs-home* "private/self-env-spec.el")```